MetOffice/CDDS/docs/tutorials/mip_convert.md

 ### **slicing_periods**

 The optional `slicing_periods` section is used if for a particular stream a period for slicing is specified.
+For all streams that have no specified slicing period the default slicing period is `year`.

 !!! example
     ```config